User Manual

 • Example: true

 • DefaultValue (Optional): The default value of the attribute.
-It can be assigned a fixed value or obtained from user input.
+It can be set to a fixed value or taken from user input.

 • Symbol Picker > Fixed or Component > Text/Number Input